AnteDujic/pands-project2021/README.md

   <img src="https://github.com/AnteDujic/pands-project2021/blob/main/correlation.png" />
 </p>

 We can see there is a very high correlation between Petal lenght and Petal width.
 Correlation between Sepal length and both Petal length and width is very high too.
 On the other side, we can see that Sepal width has negative correlation with all other variables (features), smallest with Sepal length and highest with Petal lenght.
+It is also visible that Sepal data varies more the the Petal data.

 ### HISTOGRAMS